dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Match Letters of the Alphabet
+# Match Numbers and Letters of the Alphabet

-You saw how you can use character sets to specify a group of characters to match, but that's a lot of typing when you need to match a large range of characters (for example, every letter in the alphabet).
-Fortunately, there is a built-in feature that makes this short and simple.

-Inside a character set, you can define a range of characters to match using a hyphen character: -.
+Using the hyphen (-) to match a range of characters is not limited to letters.
+It also works to match a range of numbers.

-For example, to match lowercase letters a through e you would use [a-e].

-let catStr = "cat";
-let batStr = "bat";
+For example, /[0-5]/ matches any number between 0 and 5, including the 0 and 5.

+Also, it is possible to combine a range of letters and numbers in a single character set.

-let matStr = "mat";
+let jennyStr = "Jenny8675309";
-let bgRegex = /[a-e]at/;
+let myRegex = /[a-z0-9]/ig;
-catStr.match(bgRegex);
-batStr.match(bgRegex);
-matStr.match(bgRegex);

-In order, the three match calls would return the values ["cat"], ["bat"], and null.

-Match all the letters in the string quoteSample.

-Note: Be sure to match both uppercase and lowercase letters.
+jennyStr.match(myRegex);

+Create a single regex that matches a range of letters between h and s, and a range of numbers between 2 and 6.
+Remember to include the appropriate flags in the regex.

 ## Tests

-Waiting: Your regex alphabetRegex should match 35 items.
+Waiting: Your regex myRegex should match 17 items.
-Waiting: Your regex alphabetRegex should use the global flag.
+Waiting: Your regex myRegex should use the global flag.
-Waiting: Your regex alphabetRegex should use the case insensitive flag.
+Waiting: Your regex myRegex should use the case insensitive flag.